kevinbrodie/hyde/about.md

 title: About
 ---

+Just another engineer trying to stay relevant and learn all things related to machine learning...
 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>